thewebforge/useWP/README.md

 ## Acknowledgements

 - This package relies on the `@wordpress/elements` package for WordPress React functionalities.
-- Special thanks to the WordPress community for their contributions and support.
+- Special thanks to the WordPress community for their work.

 ## Support